OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 are not really relevant to the functional programming paradigm.
 I would like to emphasize once more as in the following:

 - Functional programming **does not** necessarily lead to more maintainable code nor does it aim that.
-- Functional programming **is not** necessarily more readable.
+- Functional programming languages **are not** necessarily more readable.
-- Functional programming can easily turn to spaghetti if one is not careful.
+- The practice of functional programming can also turn the code into spaghetti if one is not careful.

-Wow, if functional programming doesn't give me those aspects I care about my code why do I care?
+Wow, if functional programming doesn't give me those aspects I care about my code, then why do I care?
 That's a good question.

 ## Why should I care about functional programming?